makerdao/community/governance/votes/Executive vote - July 11, 2023.md

 ### Stability Scope Parameter Changes

-As per the Stability Scope Facilitator, SES, [these changes](https://forum.makerdao.com/t/stability-scope-parameter-changes-3/21238) will be implemented.
+As per the Stability Scope Facilitator, SES, [the following changes](https://forum.makerdao.com/t/stability-scope-parameter-changes-3/21238) will be implemented.

 #### DSR Changes